nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/ZixinLi.md

 #### **What I plan to do this week**

-- Combine things together and test the game
+- Comtinue to implement pattern

 - Try to create more feature.